dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-10-26-pairing-and-mobbing-for-psychological-safety.md

 But it's also true that in fairly functional environments it's less likely to foster psychological safety if the team members don't have a chance to expose themselves through close collaboration in order to build trust and accept each other.

-So, pairing/mobbing actually tend to be a prerequisite for building psychologically safe environments.
+So, pairing/mobbing actually may be a prerequisite for building psychologically safe environments.